remondis-it/remap/README.md

 This workaround was tested and should work for most cases.
 Please file an issue if you are experiencing problems.

 # Migration guide

+## Sidenote for updating to 4.1.14

+The integration of the library propertypath (https://github.com/remondis-it/propertypath) was updated to version 0.1.0.
+This version introduced changes that are not backwards-compatible.
+If you update to ReMap 4.1.14 you will have to migrate to propertypath 0.1.0 as well - the changes are minimal ;)

 ## Migration from 3.x.x to 4.x.x